Hymns on Nisibis — XLII

 The chosen Moses

-carried bones in faith,
+bore bones in faith

-And if a great prophet believed
+And if the great prophet believed

-that there is help in bones,
+that there is power in bones,

-rightly did the merchant believe —
+the merchant believed rightly —

 His treasure was opened in Edessa